Table of Contents

-When is Inpatient Mental Health Treatment Necessary
+When is Inpatient Mental Health Treatment Needed?

 You may have been suffering from a mental health disorder for years.
 In most cases, people receive treatment for these conditions by a psychiatrist or therapist.
-These mental health providers have been able to manage the condition adequately, enough so you can function in life.
+These mental health providers may have been able to manage the condition well, enough so you can function in life.

-A psychiatric emergency, such as when the individual becomes a danger to him or herself or others, warrants immediate intervention and the highest level of care.
-In fact, approximately 5 million adults in 2014 visited the emergency department of a hospital due to a mental health disorder in 2014.
+A psychiatric emergency occurs when the person becomes a danger to him or herself or others.
+This would warrant the highest level of care.
+In fact, about 5 million adults visited the emergency room due to a mental health disorder in 2014.
 With suicide rates much higher now, this number is sure to have risen by 2020.

-So, What is Inpatient Psychiatric Care Like
+What Is Inpatient Psychiatric Care Like?

 For someone who needs more focused treatment than what their private doctors or an outpatient facility provides, having a safe, quiet place away from the stresses of life.
-An inpatient facility will do a thorough medical and psychiatric evaluation and prescribe changes in medications, targeted therapies, and individual cognitive therapy and group therapy sessions.
+An inpatient facility will do a thorough medical and psychiatric evaluation and prescribe changes in medications, targeted therapies, and individual and group therapy sessions.

-Seeking Residential Psychiatric Treatment
+The Treatment Specialist Can Locate Residential Psychiatric Treatment